 - Average Size at maturity; 20 feet tall and 6 to 10 feet wide.

 - Best growing conditions; English/cherry laurels grow well in moist soil with good drainage and are rich in organic matter.
 It tolerates all light conditions from full sun to partial and even full shade, preferring more sun in cool climates and more shade in warmer areas.

 - Level of maintenance; low-maintenance.

 The English laurel is one of the best plants for living fences.
-It is also known as the cherry laurel and is a large evergreen shrub or small tree.
+It is also known as the cherry laurel, a large evergreen shrub or small tree.
 The plant is a fast-growing, dense evergreen plant that makes a good privacy fence.
 This is especially handy if you want to cover up an ugly fence quickly.

-English or cherry laurels grow about 1 to 2 feet every year so you will be sure to have a proper privacy fence in no time.
-They grow well under all sorts of light conditions but require a moist, well-drained soil that is rich in organic matter to grow properly.
+English or cherry laurels grow about 1 to 2 feet year,ly so you will be sure to have a proper privacy fence in no time.
+They grow well under all sorts of light conditions but require moist, well-drained soil rich in organic matter to grow properly.